TuWeile/SAP-internship/README.md

 7. Click on the <b>Apply Data</b> button to apply said settings.
 You may now use the application and configure accordingly.

-You may also find a MP4 video step-by-step guide on the installation steps in the `/public/installation-guide.mp4` directory.
+You may also find a M4V (MP4) video step-by-step guide on the installation steps in the `/public/installation-guide.m4v` directory.
+The installation guide for [Windows](public/installation-guide-Windows.m4v) and [MacOS](public/installation-guide-macOS.m4v) are linked for your reference.

 Should you encounter any issues with the APIs such as insufficient credits or rate limits, please do not hesitate to let me know.
 I will issue a new set of APIs for your reference.